|

 Dubin

-Departing New York's Grand
+Departing New York's Grand Central

-as the episode ends after the departure from Colorado's Mile High City.
+episode ends after the departure from Colorado's Mile High City.

 Guest Stars Paul Sand and Mary